List of alien races in DC Comics: Hykraians

 The Hykraians are amphibious telepaths from the water world of Hykraius.
 Tellus, a member of the Legion of Super-Heroes, is their representative.

 I

 Icoids

-The Icoids are former natives of Jupiter's moons, who later moved to the rings of Saturn.
+The Icoids are former natives of Jupiter's moons who later moved to the rings of Saturn.
 They and the Thermoids originated outside the Solar System.

 Imperiex Probes

 The Imperiex Probes make up the body of a hive-intelligence led by a cosmic being known as Imperiex.

 Imskians

-The Imskians are humans who share the same metahuman talent, the ability to shrink.
-They come from the ancient Earth colony Imsk.
+The Imskians are humans from the colony Imsk who possess the metahuman ability of shrinking.
 Shrinking Violet of the Legion of Super-Heroes is their representative.

 Invisible Raiders

 The Invisible Raiders are a race of yellow-skinned Saturnians with abilities similar to the Faceless Hunter.

 J

+Janusians

+The Janusians are genetically altered humanoids created by the Dominators.
+While they do start off with a two-headed appearance, they will separate over time.
+Double-Header is a known Janusian.

 Jaquaans

 Little is known of the Jaquaans of the planet Jaquaa.
-Their sole representative in the 30th Century is Doctor Gym'll, the staff doctor of the Legion of Super-Heroes.
+Their sole representative in the 30th century is Gym'll, the staff doctor of the Legion of Super-Heroes.